joelczk/writeups/HTB/Bashed.md

 http://bashed.htb/server-status        (Status: 403) [Size: 298]
 ```

-Next, we will try to enumerate for VHosts using Gobuster.
+We will also try to enumerate for VHosts using Gobuster.
 However, there doesn't seem to have any interesting outputs.

+## Exploit

+### Spawning web shell
 Navigating to http;//bashed.htb/dev, we notice that there are a few php files that can be accessed.
 Clicking on the ```phpbash.php``` file, we realize that we have spawned a web shell

 ![Spawning web shell](https://github.com/joelczk/writeups/blob/main/HTB/Images/Bashed/web_shell.PNG)

-## Obtaining user flag
+### Obtaining user flag

 Using the web shell that we obtained, we will now get our user flag